Harry Potter actor Richard Griffiths dies after surgery

 Nicholas Hytner, director of Britain's National Theatre, said Griffiths' unexpected death would devastate his "army of friends".

-"Richard Griffiths wasn't only one of the most loved and recognizable British actors - he was also one of the very greatest," Hytner said in a statement.
+"Richard Griffiths wasn't only one of the most loved and recognisable British actors - he was also one of the very greatest," Hytner said in a statement.

 Griffiths was given an OBE in 2008 and is survived by his wife Heather.